 Downloading content via the Netflix app

-You'll need to sign in to your Netflix account and navigate to the 'Available for Download' section in the menu.
-There, you'll see a huge selection of shows available to download including Netflix Originals like Narcos, Stranger Things and The Crown as well as some of the most popular movies and series' like The Hunger Games and Poldark.
+This is a shortcut to the 'Available for Download' section in the menu.
+You should see a huge selection of shows available to download, as well as some of the most popular movies.

 Once you've found a show you're interested in and want to watch offline, perhaps on your commute or on a long flight, select it and then tap the Download icon next to the episode you're after.
 You will then see a blue progress bar along the bottom of the app.
 Once downloaded, you'll see a blue icon next to that episode.